tc39/proposal-structs/CHROMIUM-DEV-TRIAL.md

 sharedArray[0] = new SharedBox();  // rhs is shared
 assertThrows(() => { sharedArray[0] = {}; }); // rhs is not shared
 ```

+Shared arrays may be brand checked with `SharedArray.isSharedArray`.

 ## Synchronization primitives